 To succeed, you must pick your challenge and develop your skills

 Rejecting drift means choosing your level of risk/adventure.
 You might choose a river cruise or a visit to a theme park.
-If you choose kayaking, there are more choices to make.
+If you choose rafting, there are more choices to make.

 Rapids are categorized by difficulty, from Class I (easy) to Class VI (extraordinarily difficult, like risk of life dangerous).
 I categorize apartment investors from Novices through Masters.
 Kayakers and investors pick different challenges as they develop their skills.